tobytwigger/laravel-settings/docs/_docs/index.md

 Laravel Settings provides simple but flexible settings to any Laravel app.

-- Quick to set up and use
+- Quick to set up and use.
+- Native support for using settings in Vue.
 - Built to scale alongside your application.
-- Supports anonymous and class-based keys.
 - Supports encryption of values and storing non-primitive values.
-- User and global settings provided by default.
+- User and global settings supported by default.
-- Can add custom types such as a team or organisation.

-- JUST REMEMBERED - WHY TO USE THIS PACKAGE OVER ANY OTHER

 ## Installation